cachewerk/relay-docs/docs/1.x/configuration.md

 ## `relay.locks.cache`

-The lock used for the cache (and allocator)
+The locking mechanism used for the cache (in-memory databases) and allocator can be configured for ideal performance.

-The following settings determine which kind of lock is used for Relay's ; allocator and our in-memory databases.
-These locks can be one of two or ; three types, depending on the system.
-;
-; * spinlock
-;   The lowest latency lock which will busywait until the lock is ;   available.
-This is likely the right choice on systems with only ;   a few cores.
+- `spinlock`: The lowest latency lock which will busy-wait until the lock is available.
+This is likely the right choice on machines with only a few cores.
-;
-; * mutex
-;   When contention is detected, this lock will sleep until it is available.
-;   It has higher latency than a spinlock but uses far less CPU.
-On very large ;   instances, it is likely the right choice.
+- `mutex`: When contention is detected, this lock will sleep until it is available.
+It has higher latency than a spinlock but uses far less CPU.
+On machines with many cores it is likely the right choice.
-;
-; * adaptive-mutex (Only on on glibc Linux systems)
-;   This lock is a hybrid of the two above.
-When contention is detected it will ;   first spin waiting for the lock to free and then sleep if the lock is still ;   not available.
-Each time it spins it will update its strategy depending on ;   how long it took.
+- `adaptive-mutex`: This lock is a hybrid of the two above.
+When contention is detected it will first spin waiting for the lock to free and then sleep if the lock is still not available.
+Each time it spins it will update its strategy depending on how long it took.
+Only available on glibc Linux systems.

 ## `relay.max_endpoint_dbs`